-This English prepares students for the three VCE English options; English, Literature and English Language by giving students an opportunity to try all forms of English.
-Students study a film text and complete an introduction to English Language.
-They will also examine how authors construct arguments through the use of persuasive language and present a persuasive point of view on an issue.
+This English prepares students for the two VCE English options; English and Literature, by giving students an opportunity to learn the skills and concepts required for each form of English.
+In the first semester, students study the film Jasper Jones and analyse how authors construct persuasive arguments.
+In the second semester, students will craft a text exploring an idea connected to the framework of Personal Journeys, present a persuasive point of view on an issue and analyse the graphic novel Persepolis.

-Exploring Argument Crafting Texts How to analyse persuasive texts The connection between argument, persuasive techniques, audience and tone How to develop and present a persuasive oral presentation Creative writing skills and texts structures Develop an understanding of how authors construct texts for specific purposes Develop their own ability to make stylistic choices through planning, editing and refining texts in a variety of forms English Language Reading and Exploring Texts • The history and evolution of the English How to analyse written and film texts Language • Develop their own interpretations of the How to analyse and discuss language ideas explored in texts from a linguistic perspective • How a text can be looked at from a variety • The variations in English across the of perspectives world and within Australia
+Exploring Argument Crafting Texts How to analyse persuasive texts The connection between argument, persuasive techniques, audience and tone How to develop and present a persuasive oral presentation Creative writing skills and texts structures Develop an understanding of how authors construct texts for specific purposes Develop their own ability to make stylistic choices through planning, editing and refining texts in a variety of forms

+Reading and Exploring Texts

+- How to analyse written and film texts - Develop their own interpretations of the ideas explored in texts - How a text can be looked at from a variety of perspectives